icodebyamanda/sxs_beta/README.md

 ## The Step By Step project's full picture

-A web application to acknowlewdge and lift up one's mood in the morning and create, digitally, a wellbeing routine.
+A web application to acknowledge and lift up one's mood in the morning and create, digitally, a wellbeing routine.

 ## This current piece: Avoid denial and keep the good vibes coming